TCottier96/TCottier96.github.io/index.md

-# Evidence for dissociable and shared mechanisms underlying motion-induced position shift illusions
+# Shared mechanisms underlie some but not all motion-position illusions.
 _Cottier, T., Turner, W., Holcombe, A., & Hogendoorn, H._

-This website provides videos of the motion-induced position shift illusions we used.
-For more information about the Time in Brain and Behaviour Laboratory, please visit the lab's website: <a href="https://psychologicalsciences.unimelb.edu.au/research/msps-research-groups/timing/lab"> timinglab.org</a>.
+This website provides videos of the motion-position illusions we used.
+For more information about the Time in Brain and Behaviour Laboratory, please visit the lab's website: <a href="https://research.qut.edu.au/timinglab/"> timinglab.org</a>.

 ### Flash-drag effect (FD)